CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 🔑 A **parameter** is a variable that is used to refer to an **argument**

+In the example above, we're saying that inside the function `double`, there is a variable called number, but we don't know what the value of the variable is until someone calls the function, at which point they will give a value for that variable.

 A function can have one or more **parameters**, check out the example below:

 ```js